Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

-This trek is just slightly more difficult than the Rob Roy Glacier Track, but it’s still an easy track!
-The hike itself is only 2.8 miles (4.5 kilometers) and shouldn’t take you longer than 90 minutes to do the whole loop.
-Mount Iron is a glacier-carved mountain rising 250 meters above the countryside, so when you summit you’ll get panoramic views over the Pisa Range.
+This trek is just slightly more difficult than the Rob Roy Glacier Track, but it’s still an easy track.
+The hike itself is only 4.5 kilometers (2.8 miles) and shouldn’t take you longer than 90 minutes to do the whole loop.
+Mount Iron is a glacier-carved mountain rising 250 meters (820 feet) above the countryside, so when you reach the summit you’ll get panoramic views over the Pisa Range.

-The Outlet Track is an easy 1.8-mile (3-kilometer) walk following the clear waters of the Clutha River, from the Lake Wanaka Outlet to Albert Town.
+The Outlet Track is an easy 3-kilometer (2.8-mile) walk following the clear waters of the Clutha River, stretching from the Lake Wanaka Outlet to Albert Town.
 It’s an easy route for families (even those with strollers), as well as cyclists and runners.
 It takes about an hour to do each way.

 13. See the Famous Wanaka Tree

 The Wanaka Willow is all that is left from a fence that is now on the shore of Lake Wanaka.
 It’s pretty overrated — it’s just a photogenic tree that got popular on Instagram.
 Talk about good marketing, right?
 But if you’re doing the lake walk, you’ll pass it so you might as well stop and snap a photo and tag #ThatWanakaTree!

 For more information about other destinations in New Zealand, check out these guides!

 Wanaka Travel Costs

 Hostel prices – Hostel dorms cost between 35-40 NZD per night for a bed in a 4-6-bed dorm and 30-33 NZD per night in a dorm with 8 beds or more.
 Private rooms start at 65 NZD per night for a twin room with a shared bathroom.
 Free Wi-Fi is standard and most hostels here have kitchens for cooking your own meals.
 None offer free breakfast.